upa/mscp/README.md

 - `-r` option is not needed to transfer directories.
 - and any other differences I have not implemented and noticed.

+Paper:
+- Ryo Nakamura and Yohei Kuga.
+2023.
+Multi-threaded scp: Easy and Fast File Transfer over SSH.
+In Practice and Experience in Advanced Research Computing (PEARC '23).
+Association for Computing Machinery, New York, NY, USA, 320–323. https://doi.org/10.1145/3569951.3597582

 ## Install